SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

 > explained.

-So now that you know at least the bare bones about RSA ciphers, factorization algorithms, and the danger to them post by quantum computers&hellip; you're prepared to joke about them _in the proper fashion!_
+So now that you know at least the bare bones about RSA ciphers, factorization algorithms, and the danger to them posed by quantum computers&hellip; you're prepared to joke about them _in the proper fashion!_

 <img src="{{ site.baseurl }}/images/2025-09-05-dog-factoring-crypto-eprint-1.jpg" width="400" height="231" alt="Gutmann &amp; Neuhaus @ Crypto ePrint Archive: Factoring with an 8-bit home computers, an abacus, and a dog" title="Gutmann &amp; Neuhaus @ Crypto ePrint Archive: Factoring with an 8-bit home computers, an abacus, and a dog" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">